Icebearbear/Hotel_Booking_System/booking-sys/README.md

 mkdir server
 ```

-add index.js file and use PORT 3001
+2. Add index.js file and use PORT 3001

-go to package.json and add this under scripts
+3. Go to package.json and add this under scripts

 ```
  "scripts": {